erikmansson/arduino_mag_lev_pid/README.md

 arduino_mag_lev_pid
 ===============
-Arduino Magnetic Levitator
+Arduino Magnetic Levitator - PID controller

-PID controller

 Written for the Teensy 3

-By Erik Månsson

 A demo can be seen here: http://youtu.be/AeTEj5-hTBc